roryhow/blog/content/blog/i-wrote-a-bad-political-classifier.md

 So, with the referendum vote behind me, I decided to see if I can find a way to split newspapers into pro-leave or pro-remain buckets, where articles could be fed into a model that would then spit out a EU philosophy alignment prediction.

-I'll give you a half-spoiler ahead of time though.
-Things both did _and_ didn't work at the same time.
+I'll give you a half-spoiler ahead of time though: Things both did _and_ didn't work at the same time.
 On the surface, I achieved my goal.
-But as is the case with most things, when you scratch between the surface, it's a little bit more tricky than that.
+But as is the case with most things, when you scratch beneath the surface, it's a little bit more tricky than that.

 # The Problem
 ## The British Media is Fundamentally Biased